fraser-lab/fraser-lab.github.io/courses/peer_review_2021/index.md

 ### Please send your paper selections to James by May 3rd so people can start reading!

-Students will be paired to serve as co-Discussion Leaders for one manuscript they select that is posted on BioRxiv.
-For each class, everyone should be prepared by having read each paper carefully.
-We will start each day by going around and each stating: 1 thing we found confusing about the paper and 1 thing we found cool about the paper.
+Students will be paired to serve as "Co-Discussion Leaders" for one BioRxiv manuscript of their choosing.
+The co-discussion leaders will compose one joint written peer review, with a first draft due immediately to James prior to their presentation, reflecting their original thoughts on the manuscript.
+For each class, everyone, not just the co-discussion leaders, should be prepared by having the paper carefully.
+We will start each day by going to each participating and asking them to share: 1 confusing thing about the paper and 1 cool thing about the paper.

-After that, the Discussion Leaders will present a joint talk similar in content and quality to a Tetrad or QBC Journal Club presentation, with an estimated 30-40 minute duration (noting that interruptions and discussion may take us closer to an hour).
+After the round of sharing, the Discussion Leaders will present a joint talk similar in content and quality to a Tetrad or QBC Journal Club presentation, with an estimated 30-40 minute duration (noting that interruptions and discussion may take us closer to an hour).

-The co-discussion Leaders will compose one joint written peer review, with a first draft due immediately to James prior to their presentation, reflecting their original thoughts on the manuscript.
-After the group discussion, the pair will edit their review to reflect what emerged in the discussion.
-The review will be posted (either named or anonymously through James Fraser acting as an "editor") as comments associated with the preprint on BioRxiv or other servers with a June 1st 5PM deadline.
+ After the group discussion, the co-discussion leaders will edit their review to reflect what emerged in the discussion.
+The deadline for this "final" review is  June 1st 5PM.
+The review will be posted (either named or anonymously through James Fraser acting as an "editor") as comments associated with the preprint on BioRxiv or a Zenodo record.

 - Writing peer reviews:
     - [Fraser lab how-to-review](/peer_review/how_to)